tmplx

 Callback Props

-In the parent, pass the name of a tmplx-script function as an attribute whose key matches the child's function name:
+In the parent, pass the bare name of a tmplx-script function as the attribute whose key matches the child's prop name:

 <slot>